hyperledger/bevel/docs/source/operations/upgrading_chaincode.md

           ..
           chaincode:
             name: "chaincode_name" #This has to be replaced with the name of the chaincode
-            version: "chaincode_version" # This has to be different than the current version
+            version: "chaincode_version" # This has to be greater than the current version, should be an integer.
             maindirectory: "chaincode_main"  #The main directory where chaincode is needed to be placed
+            lang: "java" # The chaincode language, optional field with default vaule of 'go'.
             repository:
               username: "git_username"          # Git Service user who has rights to check-in in all branches
               password: "git_password"